{{ fastingWindowAria }}

 Weekend shift Saturday and Sunday anchors can move from 180 minutes earlier to 180 minutes later.
 Shows social or sleep-schedule changes without changing the underlying ratio.

-Workout cue A suggested time relative to the eating window, such as before the first meal, after the first meal, or near the end of the eating window.
+Workout cue A suggested time relative to the eating window, such as before the first meal, after the first meal, or near the end of eating.

-Hydration reminders Waking-hour clock prompts based on the chosen interval; they are reminders, not fluid prescriptions.
+Hydration reminders Waking-hour prompts based on the chosen interval.
+They are reminders, not fluid prescriptions.

 Limitations, Privacy, and Safety: